Chandya/authenticatorfrontend/README.md

 ### Compile and Hot-Reload for Development

-- Change localhost of frontend in the following files:
+- Change URL in the following file to your API port:
-    - src/stores/auth.ts
-    -
+  - src/config.ts

 ```sh
 npm run dev